 Introduce focus question, for example: how do you connect with nature?

 Share ideas and thoughts along the circle.
 A nice idea to to have a cultural item - perhaps shell, a flag or musical instrument to be passed around when children are sharing thoughts.

 Once children share ideas, children can say 'Mil binnung' as Uncle Bob talked about in the video as a way of acknowledging that they have listened.
 This is Jandai language word from Minjerribah Moorgumpin (Quandamooka Country).
 If there is a local indigenous language in your area, you can research similar words.

 Reflection - what did we learn?
 What does this mean for our everyday lives and environment?

 Create your bracelets!
 Let the kids create the nature bracelets out of the materials you have collected for them.
-Take photos of the finished products and send them in to us!
+Take photos of the finished products and submit them below!
 Your centre can go in the draw to win a beautiful Aboriginal Artwork from Delvene Cockatoo-Collins- a proud Quandamooka woman.